-90 Tees Valley Green Infrastructure Strategy: Enhancing the environment and delivering the economic and sustainable vision; Tees Valley Joint Strategy Unit, Darlington, Hartlepool, Middlesbrough, Redcar & Cleveland, and Stockton-on-Tees Borough Councils, North East Community Forests, Natural England, CABE Space, Environment Agency, 2008.
+90 Tees Valley Green Infrastructure Strategy: Enhancing the environment and delivering the economic and sustainable vision; Tees Valley Joint Strategy Unit, Darlington, Hartlepool,

 - 16.47 This approach is reflected in Hartlepool where the challenge is to create attractive places and an environment that will encourage people to live, work, visit and invest in the town.
 Green infrastructure planning for Hartlepool includes the provision of a planned network that links existing and proposed green spaces by way of green corridors running through urban, suburban, urban fringe and rural areas.
 These green corridors include the coastal fringe, green wedges, wildlife sites, tree lined streets and roads, land used for recreation and leisure, and other green areas such as amenity open space, cemeteries and parks.
 The multi-functional role of green infrastructure is also reflected in the Borough Council's Sustainable Community Strategy91 where the provision of high quality open space, recreation and leisure facilities are key priorities. - 16.48 In 2014 the Borough Council produced a Green Infrastructure Supplementary Planning Document (SPD).92 The vision of the SPD is that "By 2028 Hartlepool will have a high quality, multifunctional, accessible green infrastructure network which enhances the community's quality of life and also of wildlife".
 The SPD lists 10 objectives which will help to deliver the vision.
 As all objectives are interrelated, delivery of one objective will help to deliver benefits elsewhere.
 The Borough Council will ensure that the SPD stays relevant and up to date through monitoring and review. - 16.49 The SPD is accompanied by an Action Plan93 which describes current or proposed projects that the Borough Council and its partners are working towards.
 The Action Plan will be updated on a regular basis to reflect works being carried out or where new schemes and improvements are identified.
 The Borough Council will ensure that green infrastructure contributions, where they are required from developments, will be used to meet the objectives of the SPD. - 16.50 Key elements to the green infrastructure policy include: